RyanLarge13/NotesServer/README.md

 cd Notes-Server && npm install
 ```

-3. You will need to build a dbConnection.js file under utils.
-Copy and past this code and change the placeholders
+3. You will need to update the dbConnection.js file to accommodate your own DB, just replace the values with your own

 ```
 import pkg from 'pg';